Teresa Torrelles: Later life

 She lived in Terrassa until January 1939, when the Nationalists' Catalonia Offensive forced her to flee the country.
-Torrelles crossed over the France–Spain border carrying nothing but the clothes she wore.
+Recently discharged from hospital and ill, Torrelles to the France–Spain border carrying nothing but the clothes she wore.
 She was held in a concentration camp in Clermont-Ferrand, then transferred to another in Argelers.
 During World War II, she collaborated with the French Resistance.

-Together with her 15-year-old daughter Marisol, in 1948, she moved to Argentina, where she joined the Argentine Regional Workers' Federation (FORA).
+Together with Marisol, now fifteen, in 1948, she moved to Argentina, where she joined the Argentine Regional Workers' Federation (FORA) and participated with the CNT in exile.
 In 1958, she moved to Venezuela.
 She lived in Caracas, where she participated in the publication of the Libertarian Youth's magazine Ruta, until 1966, when she returned to France and settled in Montady.

-When Martha Ackelsberg was doing research for her book on the Mujeres Libres, Free Women of Spain, she was introduced to Torelles by Sara Berenguer.
+When Martha Ackelsberg was doing research for her book on the Mujeres Libres, Free Women of Spain, she was introduced to Torrelles by Sara Berenguer.
 The interview took place at her house in Montady, on 28 April 1988.
 Torrelles spent hours discussing her experiences with Ackelsberg, becoming a key primary source for the book.

 Teresa Torrelles died on 18 May 1991, in the hospital at Béziers.
 Her daughter Marisol herself died from COVID-19 on 29 March 2020, at the start of the COVID-19 pandemic in Spain.
-The historian Teresa Rodríguez Herrerías has published a biography about Torrelles, titled Teresa Torrelles Espina, una lluitadora per la revolució social (Teresa Torrelles Espina, a fighter for the social revolution).
+The historian Teresa Rodríguez Herrerías has published a biography about Torrelles, titled Torrelles Espina, una lluitadora per la revolució social (Teresa Torrelles Espina, a fighter for the social revolution).